joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5630372/2024/07/11/netherlands-england-euro-2024-semi-final-golden-opportunity/

 **England, a team of comebacks, late winners and finals.
 These are extraordinary times**\
-`For so long England were a team of talent but they could not be relied upon to produce when it mattered most.
+`For so long, England were a team of talent but they could not be relied upon to produce when it mattered most.
 All that has changed`\
 https://nytimes.com/athletic/5630276/2024/07/11/england-euros-final-netherlands/

 **Team USA finds rhythm in win vs. Canada: Takeaways**\